-"Mac's Wax Museum" with DJ Bob Mack went on the air the following afternoon at 3PM.
-Pittsburgh's airwaves would never be the same again as the many thousands of teens who had never attended a dance were introduced to the unique sound of "Mac's Monsters" via their radios... and went wild!
-Within three months Mac's Wax Museum garnered for hitherto unknown WZUM its first-ever rating; within six months, it was Pittsburgh's top-rated AM radio program!!
-All this by featuring music that in years past had rarely charted or garnered significant national airplay...
-Go figure.
-Radio success continued for Bob Mack until station management decided (over his strong objections) to attempt to expand the show's demographic reach by including current R&B hits into his playlist of obscurities.
-Mac's Wax Museum suffered in quality, with Bob often poking fun on-air at the records he was required to play.
-This discontent eventually resulted in Bob giving notice on March 14 (his birthday) that he was leaving his top-rated gig at the end of the month to devote his time to his teen dance clubs and other ventures.
-After his departure in 1965 the station's ratings once again plummeted into the "others" category until the arrival of one "Mad Mike" Metrovich later that year.
+"Mack's Wax Museum" with DJ Bob Mack went on the air the following afternoon at 3PM.
+Pittsburgh's airwaves would never be the same again as the many thousands of teens who had never attended a dance were introduced to the unique sound of Mack Monsters via their radios... and went wild!
+Within three months Mack's Wax Museum garnered for hitherto unknown WZUM its first-ever Arbitron rating; within six months, it was Pittsburgh's top-rated music program!!
+All this by featuring songs that in years past had rarely charted or garnered significant national airplay...
+Go figure!
+Radio success continued for Bob Mack until station management sought to expand the show's demographic reach (over his strong objections) by including current R&B hits into his playlist of obscurities.
+The show's popularity declined with Bob often poking fun on-air at the records he was required to play.
+This discontent eventually resulted in Bob giving notice on March 14 (his birthday) that he would be leaving his top-rated gig to devote more time to his teen dance clubs and other ventures.
+After his departure in 1965 the station's ratings once again plummeted into the "others" category until the arrival of "Mad Mike" Metrovich later that year.

-Click here for a 2MB mp3 download of Wax Museum airchecks!
+Click here for a 2MB mp3 download of WZUM station jingles and Wax Museum airchecks!

-For more on Bob Mack, Mad Mike, and the genesis of 'The Pittsburgh Sound' Click here.
+For a comprehensive history of Bob Mack, Mad Mike, and the genesis of 'The Pittsburgh Sound' Click here.

 Back to Mad Mike Moldies index

 COPYRIGHT NOTICE: The contents of this website are the sole property of the author (or contributors)

 and may not be re-used, copied, or re-transmitted without the author's written permission. © 2009, 2011, 2022 JAN CEE MUSIC.